Please Note: Policies are reviewed often and are subject to change.

 The work must be completed and the “I” converted by the instructor to the appropriate grade within 90 days for undergraduate courses and within one year for graduate courses from the time the “I” was recorded.
 Failure to do so will result in the “I” being administratively changed to an “F.”

-A request to extend the deadline to complete an “I” must be completed by the instructor and forwarded to the Office of Records and Registration prior to the 90-day expiration date.
-The request must include a specific date by which all course work will be completed.
+A request to extend the deadline to complete an “I” must be completed by the instructor and forwarded to the Office of Records and Registration before the 90-day expiration date.
+The request must include a specific date by which all coursework will be completed.

 Students must apply for fall, spring, or summer terms to be considered for graduation for that term.
 Refer to the Office of Records and Registration website for exact dates.
 If the student does not meet the original expected term graduation date, he or she must reapply.

 To be included in the Fall or Spring Commencement Program, all fall or spring applicants must submit their application online.
-The application for graduation is completed by going to the secure portion of BOSS.
+The graduation application is completed by going to the secure portion of BOSS.